NickvanOort/codestyle/docs/abstract_code.md

 1. **Reduced Readability**: Intent is hidden among implementation details.

+In general, this is code that seems fast, but causes a lot of lost time.

 ## The Plan: Better Design Principles

 We'll apply these principles to improve the code:

+1. **More abstraction** In general, we will need to think about how this code can be made more abstract.
+What do we probably want to do, every time we are going to make a plot?

 1. **Single Responsibility Principle (SRP)**: Each class should have only one reason to change.
+This makes the cognitive overload of what is going on much lower.
+The current code is too complex because it tries to do everything at once.

-1. **Configuration Over Code**: Settings should be managed separately from behavior.
+1. **Configuration Over Code**: This setup is overloaded with highly specific details.
+Settings should be managed separately from behavior, with ABSTRACT configs!
+So, dont create a settings object with config.title_for_category_plot, but simply use config.title, and specify the goal when you create the object.

-1. **Inheritance for Reuse**: Create base classes that can be extended for specific needs.
+1. **Inheritance for Reuse**: This code has a lot of things we will probably want to repeat over and over agian.
+Create general base classes that can be inhereted and extended for specific needs.

 1. **Eliminate Hardcoding**: Move all hardcoded values into configuration objects.